Society Complaints Procedure

 If the Assessment Panel decides there is a realistic prospect of a finding under the civil standard of proof (balance of probabilities) that could result in the registrant being removed or suspended from the register, your complaint will be referred to an Independent Complaints Panel for a formal hearing This does not mean that your complaint has been accepted to be correct; this will be decided at the hearing.

-Your complaint may be referred back to the Public Protection Officer with instructions or sanctions if the Assessment Panel decides that there is no realistic prospect of a finding that could result in the suspension or removal of the registrant.
+Your complaint may be referred back to the Ethics Officer with instructions or sanctions if the Assessment Panel decides that there is no realistic prospect of a finding that could result in the suspension or removal of the registrant.
 This does not mean that your complaint has been rejected; it may be that the therapist who is being complained about has made mistakes.

-The PPO must follow the instructions of the Assessment Panel and the sanction(s) they impose on the registrant.
+The EO must follow the instructions of the Assessment Panel and the sanction(s) they impose on the registrant.
 Details of the sanctions that can be imposed by the Assessment Panel can be found in the Indicative Sanctions Guidance.

 The Assessment Panel can also decide that there is no further action to be taken due to insufficient evidence being provided or due to a change in circumstances which would preclude an appropriate decision being made on the best way to deal with the complaint.

-You will receive a copy of the Assessment Panel’s decision as to whether your complaint is referred back to the PPO or onwards to a formal hearing with the Independent Complaints Panel.
+You will receive a copy of the Assessment Panel’s decision as to whether your complaint is referred back to the EO or onwards to a formal hearing with the Independent Complaints Panel.
 The decision will also be shared with the registrant.
-Both the registrant and the complainant will be notified of the Assessment Panel’s decision by the PPO within 7 days of the Assessment Panel communicating that decision to the PP.
+Both the registrant and the complainant will be notified of the Assessment Panel’s decision by the EO within 7 days of the Assessment Panel communicating that decision to the PP.

-If any new evidence comes to light that may influence the decision made by the Assessment Panel during the 28 day review period or within 7 days of the PPO receiving the Assessment Panel’s decision, the Society reserves the right to refer the original complaint and any new evidence back to the Assessment Panel for further consideration.
+If any new evidence comes to light that may influence the decision made by the Assessment Panel during the 28 day review period or within 7 days of the EO receiving the Assessment Panel’s decision, the Society reserves the right to refer the original complaint and any new evidence back to the Assessment Panel for further consideration.

 Checking decisions made: The Independent Assessor will conduct an annual review of the decisions of the Assessment Panel to ensure they are fair and consistent.
 The Independent Assessor is not otherwise part of our complaints process.